 These are all good physical attributes to have!
 The ACFT has, however, some very precise physical requirements that are not reflected directly in those more broad physical skills and also some skills that are not particularly useful.

 Grip Strength & Endurance.
-This is tested directly in the deadlift, sprint/drag/carry (SDC), and leg tuck.
+This is tested directly in the deadlift, and sprint/drag/carry (SDC).
 You may have strong glutes and hamstrings, but if you can’t hold the bar, you aren’t going to max the deadlift.
 During SDC, you are holding either the sled straps or the kettlebells for half the event.
-Then you get to the leg tuck where you have to stay on the bar as you pull your knees towards your body.
 So not only must your grip be strong, it must be able to endure through multiple phases of the test.

 Durability.
 If you look at all six elements of the test in isolation, they are different than doing them all in a row.
 On my first ACFT, I was surprised how fatigued I was when I began the two-mile run.
 The cumulative effort of all the previous events affected me more than I would have thought.
 I maxed the SDC event, but it was definitely physically challenging.
 My legs were still tight and I was recovering when I was on the bar for the leg tuck.
 After performing 20 repetitions (two were no-repped!), I was soon beginning the run…after 0900…in Kansas…in August.
 The ability to persist under these varied and repeated stressors will result in a better score.
 You maybe able to do 20 leg tucks or run two miles in under 13 minutes if you go do one by itself while you are fresh right now.
 As events five and six, not so much.